 What to do after Applying?

-Now that you have applied for a scholarship, there are still some things to do after applying to check off your list for the particular application.
+Now that you have applied for a scholarship, know that there are thousands who applied for the same scholarship as you.
+Getting scholarships is quite competitive and there are still things to do after applying to check off your list for the particular application.

 You can reach the scholarship provider after 7-10 days from the date of application or else try emailing them asking whether they received your application or not

 Don’t take the committee for granted and for the most part, scholarship providers will only reach out to the applicant selected as the recipient and not to everyone who has applied.
 So avoid nagging in the query process.